DanielEgdal/DVE-Groups/README.md

 Notes on install, for ubuntu to get the fonts do `apt-get install fonts-dejavu-extra`.
 This should be the best approach.
 Otherwise, use the fonts and specify them as `fname` like in one of the early instances.

-TODO:
+Todo:

-* Combined event handling (first competing, then juding).
+* Remove the old way of handling combined events, handle combined events better

 QoL: